Complaints about rental providers and agents

 - Not telling you if they search renter databases as part of the application process and not telling you of the results of those searches [sections 439C and 439D]

-For more information about these offences see these pages on our website: Applying for a rental, Before you sign and Tenant databases or ‘blacklists’.
+For more information about these offences, see our pages on applying for a rental, before you sign and tenant databases or ‘blacklists’.

-- Being deceptive or misleading to get you to enter a rental agreement [Section 30E]
+- Being deceptive or misleading to get you to enter a lease [Section 30E]

-- Creating a rental agreement that is not in Consumer Affairs Victoria’s standard form [section 26]
+- Creating a lease that is not in Consumer Affairs Victoria’s standard form [section 26]

-- Including prohibited terms in a rental agreement, such requiring you to compensate the rental provider if something goes wrong [section 26A]
+- Including prohibited terms in a lease, such requiring you to compensate the landlord or agent if something goes wrong [section 26A]

-- Not giving you a copy of the rental agreement before and after you sign [section 29]
+- Not giving you a copy of the lease before and after you sign [section 29]

-- Charging you a fee for making, continuing or renewing an agreement [section 51]
+- Charging you a fee for making, continuing or renewing a lease [section 51]

 Offences at the start of a tenancy

-It is an offence if the rental provider or agent does not give you:
+It is an offence if the landlord or agent does not give you:

 - The Consumer Affairs Victoria’s renters guide [section 66]